vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:5bda32d7c8
 ## WHERE AND

-Great work filtering those values!

-Oftentimes you'll want to select data based on multiple conditions.
+Often, you'll want to select data based on multiple conditions.
 You can build up your `WHERE` queries by combining multiple conditions with the `AND` keyword.

 For example: